Rarkness/Obesity-Levels-and-Public-Health/README.md

 # **Business Goal**

-**The question is:**  What are the key lifestyle factors (e.g., eating habits, physical activity) that contribute most to obesity levels?
+🚀 **Key Insight:**  What are the key lifestyle factors (e.g., eating habits, physical activity) that contribute most to obesity levels?

 We aim to use data science to build a predictive model that estimates obesity levels based on eating habits and physical health.
 This kind of model can help healthcare providers, fitness companies, insurance firms, and policymakers take more targeted action when it comes to preventing obesity.